CMB-HD/hdlike/README.md

 		delensed: False
 ```

-Additionally, you can change the maximum multipole for the CMB or lensing data by setting the option `lmax` or `Lmax`, respectively, to an integer below the default `lmax = 20100` or `Lmax = 20100`.
+Additionally, you can change the maximum multipole for the CMB or lensing mock spectra and covariance matrix by setting the option `lmax` or `Lmax`, respectively, to an integer below the default `lmax = 20100` or `Lmax = 20100`.
 The minimum multipole for all spectra is fixed to 30.
 You can exclude the lensing power spectrum data by setting the option `use_cmb_lensing_spectrum: False`, or exclude the CMB $TT/TE/EE/BB$ data by setting the option `use_cmb_power_spectra: False`.

 A basic example YAML file is provided, named `example_cmbhd.yaml`.
 The proposal widths of parameters in the `parameters` block were obtained from a CMB-HD Fisher matrix, located in the `hdlike/data/proposal_cov/from_fisher` directory.
 We also provide a few proposal matrices from MCMC runs in the `hdlike/data/proposal_cov/from_chains` directory.